julwrites/julwrites.github.io/content/blog/2022_02_12_Flutter_Setup.md

 ## Setting up Flutter without Android Studio

 But as a Vim/Emacs user, I am much more comfortable with the command line than with an IDE now, and I really didn't want to have to figure out Android Studio along with Flutter development.
-Thankfully, it is possible to just get the Android SDK (aka [Android Platform Tools](https://developer.android.com/studio/#downloads)) without having to install the bloated Android Studio.
+Thankfully, it is possible to just get the [Android SDK](https://developer.android.com/studio#downloads) (along with [Android Platform Tools](https://developer.android.com/studio/releases/platform-tools)) without having to install the bloated Android Studio.
 So I did!

-This downloaded another `.zip` file, which I promptly unzipped and dropped next to flutter, and with a bit of fiddling around while referring to a [guide](https://proandroiddev.com/how-to-setup-android-sdk-without-android-studio-6d60d0f2812a) I finally got it to work with the following folder structure:
+This downloaded another `.zip` file, which I promptly unzipped and dropped next to flutter, and with a bit of fiddling around with environment variables while referring to a [guide](https://proandroiddev.com/how-to-setup-android-sdk-without-android-studio-6d60d0f2812a) I finally got it to work with the following folder structure:

 ![Android SDK Cmdline Tools](../assets/blog/2022_02_12_Flutter_Setup/Android_SDK_Cmdline_Tools.png)

+Some things to note:
+1. We do need to add `ANDROID_HOME` to environment variables
+2. We also need to add the `cmdline-tools` and `platform-tools` locations to `PATH`

 And then after running `flutter doctor` again: